 GM and Ford were the pioneers of the Big-Block engine when GM introduced its very first Big-Block engine in the form of the Chevrolet W-series engine way back in 1958.
 It had a displacement of 348 cubic inches and was for both trucks and performance cars.

 By the 1960s, this Big-Block engine had found its proper home within the developing market of muscle cars.
 Chevron’s 409 and 427 engines, Ford’s 428 Cobra Jet, and Chrysler’s 426 HEMI were just some of those powerplants that dominated both streets and drag strips.
+Half a decade later, the 1967 Chevy Impala also came with the 375HP, 396 cubic-inch big-block engine.

 In fact, these engines powered such legendary muscle cars as the Chevrolet Camaro SS, Ford Mustang, and Dodge Charger but really defined high-performance automotive culture at the time.